 She offers state-of-the-art equipment with the “latest and greatest” treatment and technology.
 The tools that she utilizes to achieve this standard of excellence are:

 1. GentleWave® technology provides superior root canal disinfection.
 Dr. Young is the first and only office in New England that offers root canal disinfection with multi-sonic sound waves.
-She has been an authorized GentleWave® provider for over 2 years.
+She has been an authorized GentleWave® provider almost 4 years.
 Dr. Young embraces the sound waves new technology because of her background as a research scientist.
-She was an analytic chemical scientist prior to being a restorative dentist (4 years) and endodontist (16 years).
+She was an analytic chemical scientist prior to being a restorative dentist (4 years) and endodontist (18 years).
 She has done research on acoustic streaming and gyroscopes chemical cleaning for NASA at Draper Laboratories in Cambridge, MA for 3 years prior to being a dentist.
 The acoustic multisonic sound waves is the best clean for the root canal system and the best treatment for her patients.
 It disinfects in spaces that one cannot see or reach with traditional root canal treatment.
 The GentleWave® employs a single-use sterilized wand to deliver sound waves with fluids for maximum disinfection resulting in complete removal of the hidden bacteria within the complex tooth anatomy, with minimal discomfort.
 Cleaning in all the “nooks and crannies” of the root canal system.

 GentleWave® cleans where others can’t